uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/website/BUILD.md

 When you're done, shut down the instances of the backend you used.

-Run the following command with the same value for `--config-env` as when you created the backend instance:
+In the `server/` directory, run the following command with the same value for `--config-env` as when you created the backend instance:

 ``` shell
 sam delete --config-env website-ENVIRONMENT